4WD Oberon Colong historic stock route

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.

-- in Yerranderie Regional Park in the Sydney and surrounds region
+- in the Southern Blue Mountains area of Blue Mountains National Park in the Sydney and surrounds and Country NSW regions

-Yerranderie Regional Park is always open but may have to close at times due to poor weather or fire danger.
+Southern Blue Mountains area is always open but some locations may close at times due to poor weather or fire danger.